avinashganguri/crimesearch-1/index.md

 1. VISITOR:-

-               In this module we need not to sign in/sign up he/she can directly open the site and search for anything in internet.
-Once when the user starts entering the key word the system will automatically generate suggestions.
-User may/may not select any of these suggestions.
-After submitting the key word it is searched in database for suitable match and results are displayed in a decreasing order of rank if present and if absent no results found message will be displayed.
-These results will be displayed as 10 results per page.
-As soon as user clicks on a link the rank of link gets incremented by one and user will be redirected that particular website.
+           User need not to sign in/sign up he/she can directly open the site and search for anything.
+After submitting the key word it is searched in database for suitable match and results are displayed if present and if absent no results found message will be displayed.

 2.DETECTIVES :-